Primechain/Primechain-Documentation/README.md

 2. The email address is the admin email address

 **The setup should take about 6 minutes.
-You will see something like this:
+Once done, you will see something like this:**
 ```
 =============================================
 ADMIN LOGIN CREDENTIALS FOR WEB APPLICATION